Witness Post: Apotheosis of Big Floyd

 - Acts 4:11 He is ‘the stone you builders rejected, which has become the cornerstone.’

-The Apotheosis of Washington is the fresco painted by Greek-Italian artist Constantino Brumidi in 1865 and visible through the oculus of the dome in the rotunda of the United States Capitol Building.
+The Apotheosis of Washington is the fresco painted by Greek-Italian artist Constantino Brumidi in 1865 and visible through the oculus of the dome in the rotunda of the United States Capitol Building in Washington, DC.